By making a few changes, my children stopped being the little people who held my peace hostage.

 1. Recognize what works best for you (and what drains you).

 In a cookie-cutter world, we can quickly fall into the trap of thinking that what works for one parent should work for all of us.
-Happily, we’re all wired so differently.
+Happily, we’re all wired differently.
 Extroverted parents may cope better than introverted parents with rambunctious kids and highly stimulating environments.
 My husband is one such parent.
 He can tackle those indoor play centers with obnoxiously loud music and squealing children and still manage a pleasant conversation.

 On the flip side, as an introvert, I go into shut-down mode when I find myself in those environments.
 Likewise, when the energy runs high for long periods of time (such as at a kid’s birthday party) or when I’m around my children constantly (school breaks), I need to remember that I’m not broken, just different.
-When I finally understood how I’m wired as an introvert and in what conditions I operate best, then I saw my uniqueness as a strength and quit apologizing for it.
+When I finally understood how I’m wired as an introvert and in what conditions I operate best, I began to see my uniqueness as a strength and quit apologizing for it.

 2. Recognize how your kids are wired.